PART 1: OUT-OF-TUNE ACOUSTIC PIANOS ARE DETRIMENTAL TO STUDENTS

 Summary of the Detrimental Effects of Out-of-Tune Pianos

-Furthermore, regularly listening to a piano with out-of-tune unisons, pitches and harmonies does untold damage to a student’s developing musical ear.
-In particular, the ear becomes desensitized to pitch and tone distortions, and eventually perceives them as normal.
+3. Regular exposure to the piano does untold damage to a student’s developing musical ear.
+In particular, it becomes desensitized to pitch and tone distortions, and eventually perceives them as normal.

 In sum, allowing a student to practice on an out-of-tune piano for a considerable length of time is setting them up for MUSICAL FAILURE.